 His works focuses on decision making under uncertainty, as well as technical and philosophical problems with probability and metaprobability, in other words “what to do in a world we don’t understand”.

-Since I wrote this post, I also followed it up with a SlideShare and presentation:
+Since I wrote this post, I also followed it up with this presentation:

-It also helps to understand the context of these concepts including Taleb’s description of fragility Black Swan events described below:
+To better understand the context of these concepts including Taleb’s description of fragility, Black Swan events described below: